Harps Alive | An Chruit Bheo | Harps Leevin’

 Síofra Ní Dhubhghaill is a harpist, educator and ensemble director with Harp Ireland, known for her work in developing harp education and performance across the island.
 She has led numerous large-scale harp ensembles and projects, bringing together players of all ages and levels.
 Under her direction, the Harp Ireland All-Island Harp Ensemble represents a powerful collective voice for contemporary Irish harping.

-Conor Caldwell — Host
+Conor Caldwell — MC

 Dr Conor Caldwell is a musician, scholar and broadcaster from Belfast, known for his work across performance, research and arts presentation.
 A respected voice within the traditional music community, he has contributed extensively to media and academic discourse on traditional music.
 He will host this special concert, guiding audiences through the programme and its historical context.